Heat Networks

-From January 2026, Heat Networks will be regulated by Ofgem, which will mean that all heat network customers will have similar customer protections like gas and electricity customers have.
+Since January 2026, Heat Networks have been regulated by Ofgem, which means that all heat network customers will have similar protections to gas and electricity customers.

 Ofgem are introducing a number of Consumer Protection standards for Heat Networks, some key factors of these standards include: